The Importance of Sensorimotor Development for Child Growth

 Complex Integration of Multiple Systems

-The primary development of sensorimotor skills is that these physical actions become part of multiple processing systems for goal obtainment.
-“Piaget saw the skills acquired during the first two years of life as providing the foundation for qualitatively different higher-level cognitive skills.”
-According to Piaget, these experiences “occur through interaction of more than a single processing system with the environment.”
-He adds that “the coordination of schemes across systems is important for organization and higher-level abstraction” (Bebko, Burke, Craven, & Sarlo, 1992).
+The primary development of sensorimotor skills is that these physical actions become part of multiple processing systems for goal attainment.
+Piaget saw “the skills acquired during the first two years of life as providing the foundation for qualitatively different higher-level cognitive skills.”
+According to Piaget, these experiences occur through “interaction of more than a single processing system with the environment.”
+The coordination of schemes across “systems is important for organization and higher-level abstraction” (Bebko et al., 1992).

 The belief that we have control over our behavior and the subsequent consequences of those actions motivates planning.
 This cognitive juggernaut of the human brain can be beneficial for self-regulation.
 It is a combination of our capacity for episodic foresight and knowledge of our abilities to act within the environment.
-An infants ability to utilize this great skill is rather simple but as we continue to develop it increases in complexity.
+An infant’s ability to utilize this great skill is rather simple but as we continue to develop it increases in complexity.

-“Action planning can then facilitate goal achievement by creating new action representations that include both sensorimotor information regarding one’s future behavior and information regarding situational cues that can serve to initiate and guide behavior without much conscious thought” (Papies & Aarts, 2011).
-When we talk about goals and behaviors, we tend to think about conscious calculations, mostly this cognitive skill of action representation operates in the unconscious.
+“Action planning can then facilitate goal achievement by creating new action representations that include both sensorimotor information regarding oneโs future behavior and information regarding situational cues that can serve to initiate and guide behavior without much conscious thought” (Pappies & Aarts, 2011).

 Self Organizing Functions

 A lot is going on inside the infant brain.
 Multiple systems are hard at work coordinating various sources of information.
 Research suggests that much of the integration occurs in the hippocampus region of the brain.
-“Hippocampal neurons integrate sensory information and convey it to motor regions to modulate output” (Del Rio‐Bermudez & Blumberg, 2022).
+“Hippocampal neurons integrate sensory information and convey it to motor regions to modulate output” (Del RioโBermudez & Blumberg, 2022).
 We must add to this simple integration information from memory that ties certain behaviors to certain expected outcomes.

-Repeated behaviors and experiences begin to strengthen neuronal connections, speeding processing and efficiency for the young child as they learn to navigate their complex environments.
+Repeated behaviors and experiences begin to strengthen neural connections, speeding processing and efficiency for the young child as they learn to navigate their complex environments.
 Supportive and safe environments, as opposed to chaotic and dangerous environments, assists the self-organizing processes of development.

-A Few Words From Psychology Fanatic
+A Few Words from Psychology Fanatic

 Caregivers play a vital role in supporting and encouraging sensorimotor development.
 By providing a safe and stimulating environments, offering age-appropriate toys, parents and caregivers encourage development of motor skills, and spark growth in essential cognitive abilities.

 In conclusion, sensorimotor development is a critical phase in a child’s early years.
 It lays the foundation for their future growth and learning, setting the stage for their exploration of the world.
-By understanding and supporting sensorimotor development, caregivers can nurture a child’s overall development and help them accomplish important developmental tasks, setting the up for healthy continued growth through future stages of development..
+By understanding and supporting sensorimotor development, caregivers can nurture a child’s overall development and help them accomplish important developmental tasks, setting the up for healthy continued growth through future stages of development.

 References: